 - Won a six-day trial in a Sarbanes-Oxley whistleblower case as lead trial counsel for a UK-based financial services company and a major US insurance company.
 (2016)

 - Won a U.S. arbitration as co-lead counsel for a global pharmaceutical company in an IP licensing dispute in which the claimant sought more than $140 million in damages.
-Following a nearly four-week hearing, the Tribunal awarded no damages to the claimant.
+Following a nearly four-week hearing, the three-arbitrator panel awarded no damages to the claimant.
 (2016)

 - Won a district court judgment as lead trial counsel for Abbott GmbH in a case involving a patent covering a novel protein and then obtained a Federal Circuit decision upholding the judgment.
 Featured in IP 360 (April 16, 2015 and September 20, 2016), the case is the first reported decision addressing the issue of whether a partial amino acid sequence provides sufficient written description for a novel protein.
 Abbott GmbH & Co.
 KG v.
 Yeda Research & Dev.
 Co., Ltd., 837 F.3d 1341 (Fed.
 Cir.
 2016).
 (2016)

 - Lead counsel for a global financial services company in an internal investigation that resulted in a report submitted to regulatory authorities in multiple jurisdictions, including the PRA in the UK and the SEC in the US, with no regulatory action taken.
 (2012-15)

 - Won dismissal for an international medical device company charged with infringing six patents covering various endoscopic catheters.
 The plaintiff dismissed its complaint with prejudice after nearly two years of discovery and numerous pre-trial hearings.
 Medical Instruments Development, Inc. v.
 Cook Medical Incorporated, Case No. 09-1409 (E.D.N.Y.).
 (2013)